equinor/az-static-web-app-docs-template/README.md

+**Update 2023-09-29**

+**The team can no longer keep maintaining this and we have not been able to find anyone to take over.
+Therefore, we have decided to archive the repo.
+Please reach out to us at <eurekaml@equinor.no> if you are interested in taking over responsibility.**

 # Host documentation with granular access control using Azure Static Web App
 This template repository is designed as a starting point for those who want to host their documentation in a way that provides: